 Spencer D. Klein and F. Dario de Martino

-Corporate Governance, Emerging Companies + Venture Capital, Financial Institutions + Financial Services, Financial Technology, Financial Transactions, Investment Management, Mergers + Acquisitions, and Public Companies Counseling + Compliance
+Blockchain + Smart Contracts, Corporate Governance, Emerging Companies + Venture Capital, Financial Institutions + Financial Services, FinTech, Financial Transactions, Investment Management, Mergers + Acquisitions, and Public Companies Counseling + Compliance

 On July 21, 2017, following last June’s announcement that the Delaware House of Representatives had passed (with near unanimity) blockchain-related provisions proposing to amend several sections of the Delaware General Corporation Law (DGCL), the Delaware Governor officially signed the legislation into law.